AcademySoftwareFoundation/rez/docs/source/package_definition.rst

 The in-context or not-in-context distinction is important, because often the package attribute will need information from the context to give desired behavior.
-For example, consider the late binding :attr:`~pkgdef.tools` attribute below:
+For example, consider the late binding :attr:`tools` attribute below:

 .. code-block:: python